Undergraduate International Admission

 We offer over 70 undergraduate and 50 graduate and doctoral degree programs.
 Applicants who meet all admissions requirements may apply for direct admission to MU.
 Students with limited English proficiency may apply to the Academic English or Pathways programs through INTO MU.

-- For terms beginning after Summer 2013, all English language applicants must apply to INTO MU.
+All English language applicants must apply to INTO MU.